A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning

 Fig.~\ref{f7} presents the conceptual diagram of the arithmetic circuits used in ZKP-based verifiable inference.
 Below, we detail the components of this diagram.

 \begin{itemize}

-\item {Circuit Input}: The inputs to the circuit in ZKP-based verifiable inference include both private witness and public input.
-The private witness comprises the model parameters.
-The public input includes the hash of the model parameters, the data used for model inference, and the proof key required for generating the zero-knowledge proof.
+\item {Circuit Input}: The inputs to the circuit in ZKP-based verifiable inference include both a private witness and a public input.
+The witness contains the model parameters \(\theta\).
+The public input includes the parameter commitment \(h(\theta)\), the inference input \(x\), and the proving key \(\mathsf{PK}\).

-\item {Circuit Logic}: The circuit performs several critical computational tasks for verifiable inference.
-It first computes the hash of the model parameters, then compares the computed hash with the hash provided in the public input.
-If the hashes match, the computation proceeds; otherwise, it terminates.
-Then, it computes the inferred outputs by applying the model parameters to the input data.
-Simultaneously, the proof key is utilized to generate a zero-knowledge proof of the correctness of the inference computation.
+\item {Circuit Logic}: The circuit first recomputes \(h(\theta)\) from the witness and compares it with the public commitment.
+If the commitments match, it evaluates the model on the input \(x\) to obtain the prediction \(\hat{y}=f_{\theta}(x)\).
+At the same time, \(\mathsf{PK}\) is used to generate a zero-knowledge proof \(\pi\) for the correctness of the inference computation.

-\item {Circuit Output}: The output consists of the inference results for the input data and the generated zero-knowledge proof.
+\item {Circuit Output}: The output consists of the prediction \(\hat{y}\) and the generated proof \(\pi\).

 \end{itemize}